charmoniumQ/PROBE/docs/benchmark_suite/README.md

    An automated tool that consumes provenance can answer queries like "What version of the data did I use for this figure?" and "Does this workflow include FERPA-protected data?".
    A user might have run dozens of different versions of their workflow and may want to ask an automated system, "show me the results I previously computed based on that data with this algorithm?".

-There are three high-level methods by which one can capture computational provenance: 1) by modifying an application to report provenance data, 2) by leveraging a workflow engine or programming language to report provenance data, and 3) by leveraging an operating system to report provenance data [@freireProvenanceComputationalTasks2008].
+There are three high-level methods by which one can capture computational provenance: **application-level** (modifying an application to report provenance data), **workflow-level**, (leveraging a workflow engine or programming language to report provenance data), and **system-level** (leveraging an operating system to report provenance data) [@freireProvenanceComputationalTasks2008].
 Application-level provenance is the most semantically rich but the least general since it only applies to particular applications modified to disclose provenance.
 Workflow- and language-level provenance is a middle ground between semantic richness and generality, applying to all programs using a certain workflow or programming language.
 System-level provenance is the least semantically rich but most general, applying to all programs on that particular system.